nickjackolaisen/BusinessInitiaitive/_posts/sections/pricing/2023-01-30-dynamic-pricing.md

 <p>E-commerce platforms adjust product prices based on competitor pricing and demand, and ride-sharing services like Uber implement surge pricing during high-demand periods.</p>
 </details>

-### 5. How is dynamic pricing implemented?
+<h3>5.
+How is dynamic pricing implemented?</h3>

-Dynamic pricing is implemented using data analysis, algorithms, and software tools to adjust prices in real-time.
+<p>Dynamic pricing is implemented using data analysis, algorithms, and software tools to adjust prices in real-time.</p>
 <br>
 <details>
 <summary><b>Learn more…</summary>